manishrana7/icet-manish/doc/userguide/source/examples/get_neighborlist.rst

 Neighbor list
 =============

-The purpose of this example is to demonstrate how to use functionalities, which are built into :program:`iceT`, to extract a list of neighbors.
+The purpose of this example is to demonstrate how to use functionalities, which are built into :program:`icet`, to extract a list of neighbors.

 Import modules
 --------------